TheQuerySmith/engage-coach/README.md

 - [ ] middleware.ts should redirect to signin if not logged in (not just profile)
 - [ ] Ensure users can't change their profile.id or other locked fields
 - [ ] Trim and lowercase student ids for better matching
-- [ ] In course add, weird 0 requirement when adding student numbers
 - [ ] Ensure non-overlapping survey windows
 - [ ] Default survey open/close at midnight of local time
 - [ ] Create and edit courses should have explaination and correct dropdowns
 - [ ] RLS policies (user_ulpoads, user_reports, discussion_signups) need RLS policies
-- [ ] Delete old dashboad tables (checklist_items, user_checklilst)
+- [ ] Need to validate course variables on creation

 ### Refactoring
 - [ ] Remove unnessary effects